martinjackson/simple-widgets/docs/AlertModal.md

 ## CSS File

-The following CSS file will need to be imported into the file that uses this AlertModal component.
+The following CSS file will need to be imported into your code that uses this AlertModal component.
+We did this so you can style the AlertModal, any way you desire.
 The import would be, if it is not be changed:

 ```javascript
 import '../node_modules/simple-widgets/lib/theme.css';